 1. Roman Spain

---Construction tecniques and decorative elements in the Roman Urbanism.
+--Construction techniques and decorative elements in Roman Urbanism.

 --Sculpture: full statues, portraits and reliefs.

 --Site visit: Archaeological Museum (Roman mosaics and sculpture)